Frequently Asked Questions

 - What are your kennels like?

 Our dog kennels are all indoor.
 The dogs are walked 3 times daily while they are boarding.
 The cat boarders are housed in a separate area away from the dogs.
-Bedding is provided for our boarders, but you are always welcome to bring your own.
 We do prefer that you bring your own food to help ensure your pet eats well and decreases the chance of diarrhea due to sudden diet changes.